 Known for a wide variety of tools, Japanese manufacturer Ryobi has a number of lawn mowers available for Aussie consumers to purchase, including both electric and petrol models.
 One of the more affordable ranges available on the market, Ryobi may be suitable for those hoping to stick to a budget, or for those looking for smaller models, with some Ryobi mowers available with a 13inch cutting width.

-Ryobi’s petrol mowers include 160cc and 190cc models, each with a 4-stroke Subaru engine.
+Ryobi’s petrol lawn mowers include 160cc, 175cc and 190cc varieties, each with a 4-stroke Subaru or Yamaha engine.
 In addition to the power increase, the 190cc model comes with four blades, as opposed to the 2-blade 160cc model, helping to cut through thicker grass.
-The 190cc model also comes with a 50L catcher, folding handle and 10 height settings to give you plenty of options when it comes to cutting your grass.
+The 190cc model also comes with a 50L catcher, folding handle and 10 height settings to give you plenty of choice when it comes to cutting your grass down to size.

 The majority of Ryobi’s range comes in the form of electric mowers, with 18V and 36V mowers available.
 Ryobi’s 18V series operate a smaller cutting width – with the largest model available at just 14 inches – but this may be preferable for those with smaller areas to cut, or those who have a lot of tight corners or edges to take into account.